javalin/website/_posts/tutorials/2018-04-22-javalin-realtime-collaboration-example.md

 browser windows (that you can see simultaneously) and collaborate with yourself.

 ## Conclusion
-We have a working realtime collaboration app written in less than 100 lines of Kotlin and JavaScript.
+We have a working realtime collaboration app written in less than 100 lines of Java and JavaScript.
 It's very basic though, some things to add could include:

 * Show who is currently editing the document